dev-luqman/Dev-Blogs/blogs/Prometheus_node_exporter/README.md

 2. Configure Prometheus on server [Prometheus_configuration](../Prometheus_setUp/README.md)
 3. Create a new instance to be monitor by following ` prerequisite 1 `

-` Ensure that Secury group of port 9100 is part of the ingress rule `
+` Ensure that Security group of port 9100 is part of the ingress rule `

 ### Steps
-The below steps will be consigured after which the prerequisite have been completed
+The below steps will be configured after which the prerequisite have been completed

 #### 1. SSH into your new ec2 instance ` Instance to be monitor `